Menu

 Owned By: Duxbury Rural & Historical Society

-A small open area with a stream running through it.
-Located at the intersection of Union and Congress Streets.
+The Ashdod Triangle is a small park with a stream running through it.
+It is located at the intersection of Union and Congress Streets in Duxbury.

 Features

 The Ashdod Triangle, acquired in 1908, was one of the Duxbury Rural and Historical Society’s earliest purchases.
-An important intersection for those traveling between Pembroke and Duxbury, it was initially acquired to preserve trees planted there (they are gone now).
+It was initially acquired to preserve trees planted at an important intersection for those traveling between Pembroke and Duxbury.
+(The trees are gone now.)

 This west Duxbury neighborhood goes by the name Ashdod.
 It appealed to early settlers because its open meadows — bordered by Keene’s Brook, Philips Brook, and the South River — were excellent farmland.
 Later, mills were established on the streams.